 2 Cups Masa Harina

-In a mixing bowl, combine the Masa and water by hand and blend until you get a nice, consistent dough that does not stick to your hands.
+In a mixing bowl, combine the Masa and water by hand and knead steadily until you get a nice, consistent dough that does not stick to your hands.
 You don’t want the dough too dry, either; shoot for a dough that holds together, isn’t sticky, but feels moist to the hand.
+Use additional tablespoons of water to get there if needed.

 Cooking process is exactly the same as for flour.
 Each side will get 30 to 60 seconds of cooking time.